Pancharatna Kriti: Composition

 The melodic forms of these compositions (Nata, Goula, Arabhi, Varali, Sri) are the five Ghana ragas of Carnatic music, also called the ghanapanchaka.
 These five ragas lend themselves to elaborate improvisations.
 They are so called because they are suited for playing tanam on the veena.
 Nata and Varali are the most ancient of the Carnatic ragas and date back to over a thousand years ago.

-A particularly difficult musical challenge has been taken up successfully by Tyagaraja in three of these compositions.
-The raga Naata has a particularly distinctive use of the dhaivatam note or swara (A in the C scale of Western classical notes).
-Tyagaraja has avoided the dhaivatam completely in the first Pancharatna Kriti without losing the swarupa, or character, of the ragam.
-Similarly gandharam is a note of some beauty in Goula (E in the C scale).
-Tyagaraja has made minimal use of this note, without losing the character of the ragam.
-Finally, he avoids dhaivatam in Sri ragam, again a note that is present in some very characteristic sancharas (phrases) of this ragam.

 Lyrical synopsis

 Jagadānanda kārakā

 In this song, Tyagaraja praises Ramachandra, one of the incarnations of Lord Vishnu.
-He eulogizes Ramachandra as one who is the cause of all bliss in the universe.
-This is the only Pancharatna Kriti that was composed in Sanskrit.
-All the other kritis were composed in Telugu, which was used in the court of the Maratha king Sarabhoji who ruled this area in the 18th century.
+He eulogizes Ramachandra as one who is the cause of all bliss in the universe. which was used in the court of the Maratha king Sarabhoji who ruled this area in the 18th century.
 Rama was Tyagaraja's favorite god.
 The kriti is set to Nata raga.

 Duḍukugala nannē dora koḍuku brōchurā yentō

 In this second Pancharatna Kriti composed in Telugu, Tyagaraja lists all the errors he has committed in his life and asks who but Rama could redeem such a sinner.
 The sins described include: just wandering around as though being satisfied with a full meal, giving sermons to people who are not interested in listening or who do not have the capability to understand, self-styling oneself as a great person, and mistaking the dross for the real thing.
 He lists four categories of people to whom he has made the claim of greatness; the ignorant, the riff-raff, the low social folk and women.
 In a play on words, he reproaches those who desire wives and progeny.
 The kriti is set to Gowla raga.